bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //l(Yome.radialPoint(100, Math.PI));
 {% endhighlight %}

-Now I am planning on having a 500x500 SVG based widget and I'm going to be drawing things arranged in a circle in it.
+Now, I am planning on having a 500x500 SVG based widget and I'm going to be drawing things arranged in a circle.
 It will be much simpler to think in terms of radial points.
-In this case, a radial point is the combination of a distance from a center and angle from a line pointing straight down.
+In this case, a radial point is the combination of a distance from a center and an angle from a line pointing straight down.

-In order to facilitate radial points its necessary to `Yome.rotate` a point about the center at 0,0.
+In order to facilitate radial points it's necessary to `Yome.rotate` a point about the center at 0,0.

-The `radialPoint` function just takes a point that lays straight down radius from the center and rotates it to angle theta from there.
+The `radialPoint` function just takes a point that lays straight down radius from the center and rotates it to angle `theta` from there.

 {% highlight javascript %}
 Yome.sidePoints = (st) =>